MRtrix3/mrtrix3/docs/concepts/spherical_harmonics.rst

 Representation of response functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The response functions assumed when performing spherical (de)convolution correspond to axially symmetric kernels (they typically represent the ideal signal for a coherently aligned bundle of fibres aligned with the :math:`z` axis).
+The response functions required when performing spherical (de)convolution correspond to axially symmetric kernels (they typically represent the ideal signal for a coherently aligned bundle of fibres aligned with the :math:`z` axis).
 Due to this symmetry, all :math:`m \neq 0` coefficients can be assumed to be zero.
-Therefore, response function can be fully represented using only their even order :math:`l`, zero phase :math:`m=0` coefficients (the so-called *zonal* harmonics).
+Therefore, response functions can be fully represented using only their even order :math:`l`, zero phase :math:`m=0` coefficients (the so-called *zonal* harmonics).